circled-me/server/README.md

 Upcoming releases will further enable you to share with your circles by including group chats and more...

 After certain services became paid some time ago, I have decided I'd rather be able host my own photos.
 The main reason is, of course, privacy!
+But also at that time, there was no alternatve that offered good performance and low CPU/memory usage.
-This project has currently only one contributor, so help will be greatly appreciated 😊
+This project has currently only one contributor (i.e. me), so help will be greatly appreciated 😊

 Another focus of this project is having the ability to host everything a community needs to be able to communicate and exchange photos, ideas, etc.
 I strongly believe in local/focused communities and sharing with the community, but at the same time - keeping everything private, within the community.
 In my personal case, I share mostly photos with my family and close friends.

 ## Mobile app
 The **circled.me** mobile app **works with multiple accounts and servers**.
-For example, you can have your family server and account, and your gaming/running/basketball comunities' accounts on the same app and being able to interact with all of them at the same time.
+For example, you can have your family server and account, and your gaming/running/reading comunities' accounts on the same app and being able to interact with all of them at the same time.

 <img src="https://app.circled.me/screenshots.jpg"/>